rwirdemann/datafrog/README.md

 ## Configuration

-Expects a `config.json` file in the current directory according to the following
+Expects a `config.json` file in the current or config subdirectory according to the following format:
-format:

 ```json
 {